MussieBirhane/structural-element-identification/README.md

 The method developed in this repository can also be extended to other building types to further facilitate the reuse of components and materials widely used in the industry.

+# How to use the app
+# Decision-making framework
+# How to run